mithril-security/blindai/docs/docs/concepts/SGX_vs_Nitro.md

 1. The user first contacts the application on the unattested port outside of the enclave, triggering an **attestation request**.

-2. **An attestation report or quote is created** containing information about the **enclave’s identity/ application code**.
+2. **An attestation report is created** containing information about the **enclave’s identity/ application code**.
 It is bound to the enclave’s **TLS certificate** so that the client can set up a communication channel if the attestation concludes successfully.
 It is **signed** in the enclave by an **attestation key** derived from hardware.

 3. The attestation report or quote is then signed with the **PCK key** retrieved from the PCK certificate caching service.